howardengelhart/cwrx/README.md

    $ npm install
    ```

  4. (Optional) Install the pre-commit hook.
 This lints and unit-tests your code before every commit, so you don't need to wait for Jenkins to tell you that your pull request breaks everything.
+You may need to manually comment out the lines in `.git/hooks/pre-commit` if you ever need to push up WIP commits which don't pass linting and/or unit tests.

    ```bash
    $ grunt install_hook